 The books in the My First Animals Series introduce the words 'lion, tiger, hippo, giraffe, baby' where the single letters 'i, o, g, a' are pronounced differently than in the words 'tin, hot, get, hat'.
 This is to help children realise that single letters can have more than one pronunciation.
-They have already met this concept in words such as 'the, me, bed, not, no, go, to, into, see, has'.
+They have already met this concept in words such as 'the, me, bed, (with the letter 'e')'not, no, go, to, into, (with the letter 'o') and 'see, has, cats, dogs' (with the letter 's'.)
 The word 'elephant' is also introduced, thus leading children to realise that 'ph' is pronounced as /f/ in the same way as it is in 'phonics'.
 The grapheme 'oo' is introduced in the word 'kangaroo' and 'er' is introduced in 'river'.
 The graphemes 'ou, ch' are reinforced in 'pouch, ostrich, catch'.
 The other animal names are 'crododile, camel, donkey, monkey, zebra, ostrich'.
-Children will recognise all these animals from the illustrations.
 The series uses the high-frequency words 'I, me, my, with, are, have, we, go, to, very, little'.

 The books in the A Digraphs Series 17-24 use the consonant digraphs 'sh, ch, th' and the vowel graphemes 'ee, ay, oo, or, ow, ou, er, ai' in many words in the vocabulary.